Master of Science in Counseling

 The mission of the Counseling Program at Southeastern Louisiana University is to prepare

 future counselors with the knowledge and skills necessary for entry into the profession

 through coursework and field-based activities.

 All are nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 Program faculty members are nationally/internationally recognized as leaders in the counseling field.
-All graduates, regardless of concentration, receive the same degree, a Master of Education in Counselor Education.
+All graduates, regardless of concentration, receive the same degree, a Master of Science in Counseling.
 The academic coursework in all concentrations meets the academic requirements for licensure as a Licensed Professional Counselor (LPC) in Louisiana as well as most other states.